microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `staticSitePort` (int).
 If using `staticSiteDir`, you can set the preferred local website TCP port that the extension should use when serving the static site.
 If unspecified, a port will be set automatically.
 If the pipeline serves additional processes, set the port to avoid conflicts.
 If using `baselineFile`, set the port to make sure future scans will match the baseline file.

--   `authType` (One of: "AAD").
+-   `authType` (Choose one: `AAD` - Azure Active Directory).
 For sites with authenticated pages, use with `serviceAccountName` and `serviceAccountPassword` to specify the authentication type.
 Learn [how to set up authentication](https://aka.ms/AI-action-auth).

 -   `serviceAccountName` (string).
 For sites with authenticated pages, the email address for the non-people service account.
 Use the Key Vault task to securely set the email address.
 Learn [how to set up authentication with Key Vault](https://aka.ms/AI-action-auth).